-There are many articles about how social media makes it seem like everyone around you is doing great, the sky is always blue and the sun is always shining and how that tricks people into believing your own life is somehow abnormal or inferior.
-The same goes with reading or hearing about the work of people successful in their given field, you’d often think “Wow, they’re perfect, I’ll bet they never make mistakes!”.
-I am fortunate not to have much to complain about, but I do share both good and bad things for just that reason - to show I’m human, and to be human is to be imperfect.
-I make mistakes.
+There are many articles about how social media makes it seem like everyone is doing great, the sky is always blue and the sun is always shining and how that tricks people into believing your own life is somehow abnormal or inferior.
+The same goes with reading or hearing about the work of people successful in their given field, people often think "Wow, they're perfect, I'll bet they never make mistakes!".
+I am fortunate not to have much to complain about, but I do share both good and bad things for just that reason to show I'm human!
 We all make mistakes.
 I have learned from other people sharing their rough moments and perhaps someone will learn something from mine.

 First, a quote.
 The link in the quote below sums up how I feel about mistakes, as much as I hate to make them, I do feel like I learn something and grow from it.